-Downloading Measurements to a Computer
+Transferring and Viewing Measurements on a Computer

 The AquaCalc can transfer completed sections to a computer for review, storage, and printing.
 To transfer data to a computer you will need to use the supplied DataLink software and the AquaCalc download cable.
 The resulting file is formatted in a readable comma-separated-value (CSV) format that can be opened in most word-processing and spreadsheet programs.